 Scientists have identified a brain network called the Default Mode Network (DMN) that becomes active when we're not focused on the outside world.
 This network is responsible for self-referential thinking, and it's where much of our internal dialogue occurs.
 Affirmations work by intentionally influencing this network, replacing automatic negative thoughts with purposeful positive ones.

-How Affirmations Rewire Your Brain
+How Affirmations Recalibrate the Brain

 When you practice affirmations, several neurological processes occur: